City of Fremont, CA Official Website

 Community Rating System

 In March 2001, FEMA accepted the City into the Community Rating System (CRS) with a rating of Class 8.
-The rating provides owners of property in special flood hazard areas a 10% reduction in premiums for flood insurance required under the National Flood Insurance Program.
+The rating provides property owners in special flood hazard areas with a 10% reduction in premiums for flood insurance required under the National Flood Insurance Program.
 Property owners should review their policy to make sure they are getting the discount.

 Flood Maps, Elevation Certificates, and Other Documents